Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Preliminaries

 The \emph{order} of a tensor is the number of ways or modes.
 In this paper, we deal only with tensors where every mode has the same dimension.
-Therefore, we define $\tensz{m}{n}$ to be the set of real-valued order-$m$ tensors where each mode has dimension $n$, i.e., a tensor $\T{A} \in \tensz{m}{n}$ can be thought of as an $m$-dimensional cube with $n$ entries in each direction.
-As the order of a tensor corresponds to the number of ways or modes of a tensors, we also refer to an order-$m$ tensor as an $m$-way tensor.
+Therefore, we define $\tensz{m}{n}$ to be the set of real-valued order-$m$ (or $m$-way) tensors where each mode has dimension $n$; i.e., a tensor $\T{A} \in \tensz{m}{n}$ can be thought of as an $m$-dimensional cube with $n$ entries in each direction.

 An element of $\T{A}$ is denoted as $\alpha_{i_{\IdxFirst}\cdots i_{\IdxLast{m}}}$ where $i_k \in \set{\IdxFirst, \dots, \IdxLast{n}}$ for all $k \in \set{\IdxFirst, \dots, \IdxLast{m}}$.
 This also illustrates that, as a general rule, we use lower case Greek letters for scalars ($ \alpha, \chi, \ldots $), bold lower case Roman letters for vectors ($ \V{A}, \V{X}, \ldots $), bold upper case Roman letters for matrices ($ \M{A}, \M{X}, \ldots $), and upper case scripted letters for tensors ($ \T{A}, \T{X}, \ldots $).
 We denote the $i$th row of a matrix $ \M{A} $ by $ \Vrow{a}_i $.
 If we transpose this row, we denote it as $\VrowT{a}_i$.